TeamIRI/darkshield-api-demos/mongo/README.md

 You must have a Mongo database installed and hosted on *http://localhost:27017*.

+To install the additional dependencies, execute *pip install -r requirements.txt* (make sure your virtual environment is activated, or your dependencies will be installed globally).

 The script will create a *data* collection inside of the *darkshield* database if it doesn't already exist.
 The data inserted resides in *data.json*.